mzica/Udacity-DevOps-CloudFormation-Deployment/README.md

 2 - Creating a server  within the VPC in multi zones for  high availability.

-3 - Deploying a web  page resource on the web server.
+3 - Deploying a web  page resource on the web servers.